ALBruzos/ALBruzos.github.io/_pages/cv.md

 [More details](https://albruzos.github.io/institutional-citizenship/)

-#### Professional Membership
+<b>PROFESSIONAL MEMBERSHIPS</b>
-I belive in the importance of unions and associations to network and discuss with colleagues about various topics regarding our work.
+I believe in the importance of unions and associations to network and discuss with colleagues about various topics regarding our work.
 Therefore, I have been and I am a member of different societies worldwide.
 Unfortunately, my time is limited and I cannot contribute as much as I would like.
 [Check here my past and ongoing memberships](https://albruzos.github.io/institutional-citizenship/)
 <img src='/images/albruzos-memberships.png'>

 ---